Stanwell Fields Curriculum Intent

 - write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

 - use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas

 - are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate

 We follow the National Curriculum for English.
 You can find a copy of the English programmes of study for Key stage one and two below:

 Literacy at Stanwell Fields

-We make links through the texts we choose to bring our Imaginative Learning Projects and literacy lessons together.
+We make links, where possible, through the texts we choose to bring our knowledge rich projects and literacy and guided reading lessons together.
 We believe this will help children make links, improve knowledge retention and put learning into context.
-For example, children in Year 6 will read Under a Bomber's Moon during the ILP A Child's War; children in Year 3 study Stone Age Boy and How to Wash a Woolly Mammoth during the Tribal Tales project they complete and children in Year 1 enjoy The Tiger who came to Tea and Fantastic Mr Fox when they do Paws, Claws as Whiskers as their Imaginative Learning Project.
+For example, children in Year 2 look at Greta and the Giants and Malala's Magic Pencil when they study Movers and Shakers; Year 3 read Stone Age Boy and How to Wash a Woolly Mammoth during the Through the ages project and Year 6 read Windrush Child and Freedom during their study of Maafa.

-All children in Y1-6 have a daily literacy lesson and a reading lesson 3-5 times each week focusing on specific reading and comprehension skills such as retrieval of information, inference or understanding words in context.
+All children in Y1-6 have a daily literacy lesson.
+Children in Year 1 have daily Read, Write, Inc. lessons and children in Year 2-6 have a reading lesson 4 times each week focusing on specific reading and comprehension skills such as retrieval of information, inference or understanding words in context.

 For more information on phonics and early reading, please visit our dedicated page here.